maliMirkec/personal-website/site/portfolio/bozzuto.md

       width: 759
       height: 459
     title: Bozzuto
     text: Bozzuto is a generationally-owned, independently-operated family business, and a diversified real estate company celebrated for developments, construction, property management and homebuilding.
-The website runs on WordPress.
     text_width: 59
     text2: I've Built a living styleguide, and created more than 30 pages from designs using reusable styleguide components.
     text2_width: 75
+  - type: tech-stack
+    banner: bozzuto
   - type: related-testimonials
     title: Testimonials
     filter: testimonials